Blog-Reference and Blog-Reference and Blog-Reference and Blog-Reference on Jan 17 adapted to context

 The elementary macroeconomic Law of Supply and Demand says:#1

-(i) An increase of the expenditure ratio ρE=C/Y leads to a higher market clearing price (the Greek letter ρ stands for ratio).
-An expenditure ratio ρE greater than 1 indicates credit expansion, a ratio ρE less than 1 indicates credit contraction.
+(i) An increase in the expenditure ratio ρE≡C/Y leads to a higher market clearing price (the Greek letter ρ stands for the ratio).
+An expenditure ratio ρE greater than 1 indicates credit expansion, and a ratio ρE less than 1 indicates credit contraction.
 Credit expansion/ contraction, in turn, affects the quantity of money.

 Roughly speaking, the macroeconomic Law of Supply and Demand explains the price level and its development over time.
 The equation contains only measurable variables and is therefore testable in principle.
 Starting with one product market, the way forward is differentiation.

 The crucial differentiation is between primary markets (= perishable consumption goods from current production) and secondary markets (= durable goods).
 Both markets run on entirely different principles.#4 The formula above holds for the primary market.

 In brief, the nominal anchor of the whole price system is unequivocally given by the macroeconomic Law of Supply and Demand.
 But from primary markets to secondary markets and then to Bitcoin is a longer analytical way.#5 In any case, holds, if it isn’t macro-axiomatized it isn’t economics, and ― definitely ― microfounded price theory is dead.

 #2 This is the correct core of macroeconomic premises: (A0) The objectively given and most elementary systemic configuration of the economy consists of the household and the business sector which in turn consists initially of one giant fully integrated firm.
 (A1) Yw=WL wage income Yw is equal to wage rate W times working hours.
 L, (A2) O=RL output O is equal to productivity R times working hours L, (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.